acowley/Frames/README.md

 The [benchmark](benchmarks/InsuranceBench.hs) shows several ways of dealing with data when you want to perform multiple traversals.

 Another [demo](benchmarks/BenchDemo.hs) shows how to fuse multiple passes into one so that the full data set is never resident in memory.
 A [Pandas version](benchmarks/panda.py) of a similar program is also provided for comparison.

+A major goal of this library is to support interactive exploration of data sets.
+See this [demo](demo/Main.hs#L11) for an example interactive session.